Strava AI – any use in the real world ? opinion

 Strava subscribers recently received free access to the new AI workout feedback.

-From your regular workout summary, Strava’s AI gives you a quick overview and details for each completed workout if you click through.
+From your regular workout summary, Strava’s AI gives you a quick overview plus details if you click through.

 Strava’s Quick Message – Examples

-I received many AI messages from Strava, from the most trivial workout to a kinda PR/PB.
+I received many AI messages on my Strava app, from the most trivial workout to a near-PR/PB effort.
+Here are some examples.

 Whilst each message is perhaps unique and different from the next, they all exhibit a particular pattern, repeating broad phrase types and presented in the same format.
 Only a few would encourage me to click through to learn more.
-The blandness would probably stop me from reading the summaries after a week.
-I said one was a PR.
-Which one was it?
-Maybe that could even have been highlighted.
+The blandness would probably stop me from reading any of those AI summaries after a week.

 Strava’s Detailed Message – Examples